Frequently asked questions

 If you are walking then walk along Victoria Avenue until you reach the large public gathering point known as Majestic Square.
 This is notable as having an outdoor stage area and two grassy areas for sitting.
 If you walk through this square, there is a small rise up to a street - this is Watt Street.
 Turn left and stay on the left side of the street, walking towards the big concrete X building.
 Confluence's building is about 80 metres along on your left side, set back a few metres from the road by a small carpark area.

 What is Confluence?

-It is a business that provides a range of services that are physically based in Whanganui, such as a public cinema, a public coworking space, and also a space for important public events.
-In addition to these public services it occasionally offers private organisations or groups access to the space for non-public events or meetings.
+Confluence provides a range of services that are all physically based in Whanganui, such as a public cinema, a public coworking space, and also a space for some public events.
+In addition to these public services it offers some digital services on this website, and occasionally offers private organisations or groups access to the space for non-public events or meetings.

 What is coworking?